MP 25x8x20 / N38 - ring magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process in case of swallowing.

 The magnet is coated with nickel - be careful if you have an allergy.